Frequently Asked Questions

 Do charter school students have to take the MSTEP?

 Yes.
 Charter school students must take the MSTEP and all other state and federally mandated assessments.
-Kensington Woods middle school students also take the EdPerformance test, which is required by our authorizer, Central Michigan University, and is used by teachers to assess student growth and adjust instruction.
+Kensington Woods middle school students also take the NWEA Map Growth test, which is required by our authorizer, Central Michigan University, and is used by teachers to assess student growth and adjust instruction.

 Do charter schools offer special education?